Welcome to the membership site of K9-1 Specialized Dog Training and the network of Foundation Style Dog Trainers!

 Communication through a comprehensive, fair, and predictable command structure is essential to reap the full benefits of a proper handler/canine relationship.
-Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show its face during live deployments when the communication is needed most.
-Not only should command structures communicate attention, right, wrong, and clearly what is commanded, it should also incorporate scientific rules to obtain the highest possible reliability.
+Missing pieces or sloppy command structures cause countless side-effects that may not be obvious in a controlled training environment, but will show up during live deployments, when the communication is needed most.
+Not only should a command structure clearly communicate what is being asked, attention, right, and wrong, it should also incorporate scientific rules to obtain the highest possible reliability.

 It is in the Training

 Not only must the dog present well as a trained dog, but the process in which it is trained MUST include proper scientific principles taught in the correct order.
-Done correctly a dog has a smooth training experience and is prepared to understand all the benefits of obeying a trained handler with more comprehensive command structures.
+If done correctly, the dog will have a smooth training experience and will all the benefits of obeying a trained handler with more comprehensive command structures.
 Done in the wrong order, or without significant attention, a finished dog will show side effects.
 This will limit the depth of understanding the dog has about the training and will ultimately affect the handler’s performance with the dog.
 Quality control helps with the process of pinpointing side effects from skipped or incomplete training steps.

 The Gold Standard

-- General: Training should aim for interventions that are generally applicable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.
+General: Training should aim for interventions that are generalizable; the methods should work in different environments, apply to more than one specific behavior, and have long-lasting effects.